alexliesenfeld/health/README.md

 }
 ```

-The request `curl -u username:password http://localhost:3000/health` would then yield the following result:
+The request `curl -u username:password http://localhost:3000/health` would then yield a response with HTTP status code
+`503 (Service Unavailable)`, and the following JSON response body:

 ```json
 {